axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/installation/index.rst

 1. Convert database schema if needed.

-2. Redeploy Portal projects (exclude PortalConnector) and customer project.
+2. Redeploy Portal projects and customer project.
 3. Follow detailed migration notes for each version below.